wowu/docker-rollout/README.md

 `docker rollout` does exactly that, but with a single command that you can use in your deployment scripts.
 If you're using Docker healthchecks, Traefik will make sure that traffic is only routed to the new container when it's ready.

-[Dokku](https://github.com/dokku/dokku) comes with zero-downtime deployment and much more features, but for some projects it's not as flexible as Docker Compose.
+[Dokku](https://github.com/dokku/dokku) comes with zero-downtime deployment and more useful features, but for some projects it's not as flexible as Docker Compose.

 ## License